hslu-ige-laes/lora-devices-ttn/docs/sensors/avelon-wisely-allsense.md

 - The Avelon Wisely sensors use the so called "Over The Air Activation" (OTAA) and for a secure communication we will need to register the beforehand copied keys.

 1. [Create a new application](https://hslu-ige-laes.github.io/lora-devices-ttn/docs/getting_started#create-a-new-application)
-2. Under `Overview` click `(+) Register device`
+2. Under `End devices` in the application click `(+) Register end device`
 3. Under `Input method` select `Enter end device specifics manually`
 4. Under `Frequency plan` select `Europe 863-870 Mhz (SF9 for RX2 - recommended)`
-5. Under `LoRaWAN version` select `LoRaWAN Specification 1.0.3`
+5. Under `LoRaWAN version` select `1.0.3`
+5. Under `JoinEUI` enter the `App EUI` from the App and press `Confirm`
-6. As `JoinEUI` enter the `Application EUI`, fill in as well the `Device EUI` and the `Application Key`
+6. Enter as well the `DevEUI` and the `AppKey` from the App
 7. Set an end-device name
 8. Press `Register end device`
-9. Add the payload formatter
+9. Add the payload formatter from below, either to the device itself or if all devices in the app are from the same type, to the application
-   - Switch to the tab `Payload formatters`
-   - As `Formatter type` select `Custom Javascript formatter`
-   - Copy/Paste the code from the payload Formatter section below
-   - Click `Save changes`
 10. Now we have to reset the device manually by pressing the small button on the back of the device. `5 seconds -> Off` , `2 seconds -> On`

-11. The device should log in and you should see a green circle as `Status` in the tab `Device Overview`.
+- Now the device should join the network and you can see the incoming telegrams in the `Live data` section
   - if not, please wait several hours and check again.
 The change of the handler can take a long time...

 ---